navuboy/navuboy.github.io/_includes/research.md

     <div class="col-md-12">
         <h3 class="rtitle">Anthropomorphic Robotic Arm(ARA)</h3>
         <p style="text-align:justify">
-        A.R.A. - acronym for Anthropomorphic Robotic Arm aims at implementing a cobot (collaborative robots) environment or commonly called, Human Robot Interaction during various industrial automated processes.
+        A.R.A. - acronym for Anthropomorphic Robotic Arm aims at implementing a collaborative robot environment for various  industrial automation process.
 A 3D printed humanoid arm(with 5 DOF) is attached to the ABB IRB 1600 ID industrial robot to improve its dexterity and manupulation abilities.
-Actuation of robotic fingers is achieved using servomotors controlled using an Arduino Uno microcontroller which is interfaced to the ABB IRC5 controller via a custom build step-down voltage regulator circuit board.
+Actuation of robotic fingers is achieved using servomotors controlled using an Arduino Uno microcontroller which is interfaced to the ABB IRC5 controller via a custom designed step-down voltage regulator circuit board.
         </p>
         <!-- <a href="{{ site.github.url }}/assets/IS_Final_Paper.pdf" class="md-link btn-default btn rbtn">paper</a>
         <a href="https://github.com/wulfebw/Independent_Study" class="md-link btn-default btn rbtn">code</a> -->